 - 1 cup frozen or fresh peas

 - 2 cups packed beet greens, stems removed, roughly chopped

 - (optional) ½ cup roasted chicken or beef

 - Combine the water, broth, peas, carrots, salt, garlic, onion, basil and cumin (and rice + water if using) in the Instant Pot.

 - Cover and cook 25 minutes on the bean setting.

 - After opening the lid add the peas and beet greens (and chicken if using) and cook on sautee for 3 - 5 minutes, until greens are wilted.

 - Serve immediately.

-Aside from potassium beet greens are loaded with Vitamin K, Vitamin A and Vitamin C. Plus plenty of other minerals like calcium and magnesium.
+Aside from potassium beet greens are loaded with Vitamin K, Vitamin A and Vitamin C. Plus plenty of other minerals like calcium and.